PromptLabs/Prompt-Hacking-Resources/README.md

 ---

-## License

-This project is licensed under the [MIT License](LICENSE).
-You can use, modify, and distribute the repository with proper attribution.

----

-*Maintained by a community of experts in AI red teaming and cybersecurity, this repository aims to deliver critical, reliable resources for advancing prompt hacking research.
-We encourage rigorous testing, honest discussions, and the sharing of proven methodologies to foster safe and responsible exploration in this field.*
+This repository aims to deliver critical, reliable resources for advancing prompt hacking research.
+We encourage rigorous testing, honest discussions, and the sharing of proven methodologies to foster safe and responsible exploration in this field.